Renault Clio E-TECH Hybrid reliability & safety rating

 The Clio didn’t feature in the 2022 Driver Power owner satisfaction survey, but Renault as a brand came 24th out of 30 manufacturers, with strong showings for running costs, affordable servicing and insurance in particular.
 Overall, over 22% of owners experienced one or more faults within the first year, which is a middling result for reliability.

 The latest Clio passed Euro NCAP crash-testing with flying colours in 2019, racking up the full five-star overall rating as well as a near-perfect 96% result for adult occupant protection, which is very reassuring.
 All Clio models get six airbags and two sets of ISOFIX points in the back seats, as well as nifty child locks that you can switch on and off using a switch in the driver’s door.

-Autonomous emergency braking that can sense a pedestrian or cyclist is standard, as is lane-departure warning and traffic-sign recognition that shows you what the speed limit is on the driver’s display.
+Autonomous emergency braking that can sense pedestrians and cyclists is standard, as is lane-departure warning and traffic-sign recognition that shows you what the current speed limit is.
 Automatic-gearbox Clio models, including the E-TECH, are offered with a semi-autonomous driving mode that allows the car to steer itself to stay in lane and keep its distance from the vehicle in front on motorways or in heavy traffic.